 However, there are still opportunities to keep hold of those loyal customers as a core 14 per cent said they would stay loyal and wouldn’t be influenced by Black Friday offers from different retailers.

 Our survey shows that shoppers are definitely warming to Black Friday.
 Only four percent of people we surveyed said they thought shopping on Black Friday was a hassle – down from 15 per cent last year

 The more time to save, the more shoppers will spend

 A key finding from our survey was that shoppers love having additional time to snap up a bargain.
 A huge 45 per cent of online shoppers we spoke to said that when retailers spread Black Friday discounts across a full week they were likely to spend more.

 Women were particularly likely to spend more if discounts were spread out over a longer time period.
 This figure almost doubled when we asked younger shoppers, a huge 90 per cent of 18 –24 year olds said they would be more likely to pick up a deal if sales lasted over the week.

 What does the future hold for Black Friday?

 Black Friday discounting looks like it is here to stay as shoppers become more aware and expect deals spread out across the Black Friday period.
 Whether offers are available for one day or one month, more and more people are willing to spend.
 However, retailers must acknowledge that usually loyal customers may use this period to try competitor sites so choosing to ignore a Black Friday discounting period my come at a cost.

-Click here to discuss more around Black Friday and how Yodel can help your business with those busier peak periods, no matter what time of the year.
+Enter your details to the right-hand side to discuss more around Black Friday and how Yodel can help your business with those busier peak periods, no matter what time of the year.